Stan Wagon: Other activities

 and for having given the name to the 420 Arch, a natural stone arch in southern Utah.

 Awards and honors

 Wagon won the Lester R. Ford Award of the Mathematical Association of America for his 1988 paper, "Fourteen Proofs of a Result about Tiling a Rectangle".
 Wagon and his co-authors Ellen Gethner and Brian Wick won the Chauvenet Prize for mathematical exposition in 2002 for their 1998 paper, "A Stroll through the Gaussian Primes".
+Wagon and Andrew Beveridge received the 2015 Carl B. Allendoerfer Prize for their paper ″The Sorting Hat Goes to College″.